 Richard Austen-Baker read law at Cardiff Law School and read for the Bar at the Inns of Court School of Law.
 He was called to the Bar by Gray's Inn in 1997, and was awarded the Mackaskie Prize that year.
 He undertook his Ph.D. at Reading University under the supervision of Professor T. A. Downes, and his doctoral thesis was on relational contract theory.
 Since 1999, he has taught law at the universities of Warwick, Reading and Leeds, joining Lancaster in August 2004.
-He is currently the Law School's Director of Admissions.
-He is also Dean of Lonsdale College.
+He is Dean of Lonsdale College.

-Dr Austen-Baker was convenor of the Contract and Commercial Law section of the Society of Legal Scholars from 2008 to 2010 inclusive, and is an External Examiner for the School of Law, University of Sheffield.
+Dr Austen-Baker was convenor of the Contract and Commercial Law section of the Society of Legal Scholars from 2008 to 2010 inclusive, and is an External Examiner for the University of Hull and the University of Manchester.